argonne-lcf/AIaccelerators-SC24-tutorial/Sambanova/training/README.md

 cp -r /opt/sambaflow/apps/ ~
 ```

-## Create Virtual Environment
+## Virtual Environments

-Sambanova software stack and associated environmental variables are setup at login.
+SambaNova software stack and associated environmental variables are setup at login.

 Each of the samples or application examples provided by SambaNova has its own pre-built virtual environment which can be readily used.
 They are present in the `/opt/sambaflow/apps/` directory tree within each of the applications.